 In response to the dynamically changing geo-political environment that we face today, NATO conducts a process of continuous transformation, guided by a high level political agenda.
 Bringing effective change to such a large organization is, however, a complex endeavor.
 In order to support this challenging task, HQ SACT introduced a Hackathon, complementing traditional ways of procurement.

 The former NATO Enterprise Architecture Hackathon was rebranded to become TIDE Hackathon, to meet two major objectives.
-Firstly, to increase the scope in order to serve a larger Enterprise Architecture group of stakeholders.
+Firstly, to increase its scope in order to serve a larger group of stakeholders.
 Secondly, to provide support to FMN by becoming an enabler for Interoperability Continuum initiative.

 The four events will form a Fast Track to expedite the development of emerging concepts in support of FMN spiral specifications.
 The Fast Track will connect the Fall TIDE Sprint (Oct 2017, Virginia Beach), the TIDE Hackathon (19-23 March 2018, University of Montenegro, Podgorica, Montenegro), the spring TIDE Sprint (April 2018, Genova, Italy) and the CWIX 2018 (Jun 2018, Bydgoszcz, Poland).
 The participants of the fall TIDE Sprint proposed challenges to be tackled during the Hackathon by teams from industry, academia and military organizations.
 HQ SACT will sponsor the TIDE Hackathon winners to further develop solutions at the Spring TIDE Sprint and finally present them at CWIX.

 Enterprise Architecture Hackathon 2017